Yachts

 **Important Note: Skipper only charters do not includes hostess and provisions**

 All payments to Greek Seas are non-refundable in cases of guest-initiated cancellations.
 We strongly recommend that our guests purchase travel insurance in case of illness or other common causes of travel interruption.
 However, we understand that most insurance companies do not cover events like the COVID pandemic.
-As a result, we offer a flexible rebooking policy if government travel restrictions prevent your journey to Greece during your charter dates.
-If this situation occurs, we will apply all payments made as a credit towards rebooking a future charter within one charter season of travel resuming.
+As a result, we offer a flexible rebooking policy if government travel restrictions prevent your journey to Greece during your travel dates.
+If this situation occurs, we will apply all payments made as a credit towards rebooking a future trip within one season of travel resuming.

 Below are a few 3rd party travel insurance companies that past guests have had a good experience using (we are not affiliated with these companies):